-Impact Incorporation Impact Impact (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Potentially With Less Than Significant Mitigation Significant No Impact Impact Incorporation Impact (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
 No, the applicant is requesting a conditional use permit to grow hemp, for the production of CBD oil, which is required by the County's zoning code.
-The project site is located in the Open Space Zone and Agricultural General Plan designation, both of which allow for agriculture uses. \boxtimes П c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
+The project site is located in the Open Space Zone and Agricultural General Plan designation, both of which allow for agriculture uses. $\boxtimes$ c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
 No, the proposed project will not conflict with any habitat conservation plan or natural community conservation plan.
 The project site is located on a previously disturbed area used for agricultural purposes.
 XI.
-MINERAL RESOURCES: Would the project: П П \boxtimes a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+MINERAL RESOURCES: Would the project: $\boxtimes$ a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
 No, the project makes use of underdeveloped land and no known mineral resources are located on it.
-No extraction of mineral resources is being foregone by this project. \boxtimes b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
+No extraction of mineral resources is being foregone by this project. П $\boxtimes$ b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
 There are no locally-important mineral resources being foregone as a result of this project.
 XII.
-NOISE: Would the project result in the: \Box \boxtimes a) Exposure of persons to or generation of noise levels in П П excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+NOISE: Would the project result in the: $\boxtimes$ a) Exposure of persons to or generation of noise levels in П excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
 No, there will be some construction noise related to clearing and seeding, and engine noise from trucks doing delivery or distribution of agricultural material.
 This noise is unlikely exceed highway noise.
 The Occupational Safety and Health Administration (OSHA) allows for decibels of 90 for an 8 hour day and 100 for a limit of 2 hours.
-Effects to sensitive receptors will be minimized with construction during daytime business hours. \boxtimes b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?
+Effects to sensitive receptors will be minimized with construction during daytime business hours. $\boxtimes$ b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?
 No, exposure to noise levels will be primarily airborne, and groundborne vibrations if any would be brief.

-X П c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
-No, noise levels will be minimal due to the nature of the project.
-Ambient noise produced from trucks going to and from the facility will not likely be detected by local receptors, and will not exceed pre-existing traffic noise already in the vicinity.
-Noise from maintenance will be minimal and infrequent.
+existing without the project?